 Because ABA is often used with vulnerable populations, such as young children and individuals with disabilities, its ethical exclusion is critical.
 One framework is the Ethics Code for Behavior Analysts, set by the Behavior Analyst Certification Board.
 The Ethics Code for Behavior Analysts specifies guidelines for practitioners to support them in doing their best work while protecting and providing for the needs of their students.
 In addition, the Code ensures accountability - there is a specific process for addressing ethical violations on the part of a practitioner.

-3. Behave with Integrity
+- Behave with integrity

-4. Ensure their Competence
+- Ensure their competence

 Applied Behavior Analysis in Practice